Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ## Crew & Indirection

+\(TBD\)

 ## The Continuum

 The Continuum itself has a character sheet, with Aspects and Stress/Consequence Tracks.

 ### Aspects

-The following Aspects come with the Setting.
-They may be invoked and compelled as any other Aspect.
+The following Aspect comes with the Setting.
+It may be invoked and compelled as any other Aspect.

-* **The Continuum is Fragile**.
+* Trouble: **The Continuum is Fragile**.
 Examples of compels:
   * Call for a truce between branches of the Bureaucracy, long enough to Explain away an Observable Contradiction or a Consequence.
   * Get a damaged Continuum to Concede, creating an implosive Pocket Continuum.
   * Convince Time Travelers to please not shoot.

+The table should come up with at least one additional High Concept to get the ball rolling: why is everybody busy?

+If you want help from the Time Deck, as usual, you just need to ask.

+* _Why is everybody busy_?

 ### Health